Celebrating 100 years of postgraduate research

-In 2021 we will be celebrating of 100 years of postgraduate research at the University of Bristol.
+In 2021 and 2022 we celebrated 100 years of postgraduate research at the University of Bristol.

-In collaboration with the Development and Alumni Relations Office and the Brigstow Institute, the Bristol Doctoral College is offering postgraduate researchers (PGRs) and other divisions of the university, a range of opportunities to get involved with these celebrations.
+In collaboration with the Development and Alumni Relations Office and the Brigstow Institute, the Bristol Doctoral College has been working with postgraduate researchers (PGRs) and other divisions of the University on a range of opportunities to get involved with these celebrations.

 Research and public engagement internships

-A team of three PGRs is working with the Brigstow Institute and Associate Pro Vice-Chancellor (Postgraduate Research) to conduct some initial archival research into the first PhDs conducted at the University of Bristol between 1921 and 1939.
+During 2021 a team of three PGRs worked in partnership with the Brigstow Institute and Associate Pro Vice-Chancellor (Postgraduate Research) to conduct some initial archival research into the first PhDs conducted at the University of Bristol between 1921 and 1939.
 The project is being carried out with support from the Special Collections team in the University of Bristol Library.

 Staff and students across the university can take part in a number of ways:

-- Hold your own celebrations during May-June 2021.
+Hold your own celebrations.
 We can provide you with a pack of ideas as well as collating relevant biographies of postgraduate researchers working in our specific discipline, School or Faculty.

 Add to our archives.
 If you have conducted your own research into early postgraduate research or PhDs within your School or Faculty, please get in touch about adding your content to our archives.